-While it is not currently possible to estimate the length and severity of these developments, the Corporation's existing operations have not been materially impacted as the majority of its facilities are operating under long-term revenue contracts and have experienced continued demand.
-The Corporation continues to maintain sufficient liquidity and will continue to monitor and respond to disruptions to global credit markets and supply chains.
+While it is not currently possible to estimate the length and severity of these events, the Corporation's existing operations have not been materially impacted.
+The Corporation continues to monitor developments and develop mitigation measures to manage impact on its businesses and development projects.